sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 ### Ensure the Lva Edge Gateway has the correct settings

+[TODO: I'm not sure where to find this, a screenshot would help.
+I'm not sure if I'm supposed to go to the device templates or go to the device instance I've created.
+I'm not sure what "parameters" or "Gateway Instance Id" the doc is referring to.]

 Go to the Lva Edge Gateway and select the Manage tab.

 You pointed these parameters to this application, but ensure they match.